sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-servicenow-connector.md

 ## Configure incremental data sync

 Incremental data sync updates the ServiceNow data to Dataverse in real time through automated triggers.
 ServiceNow uses scripts to trigger notifications when a record is created, updated, and deleted.
-You must use the Customer Service Plugin to trigger these notifications.
+You must use the **Customer Service** plugin to trigger these notifications.
 You must create the script in the following order:

 1. Create REST message
 2. Create a business rule